Skip to main content

 • setTimeout(...)

-All such operations should use functions provided by DBOS Transact, or at a minimum, be encapsulated in a communicator.
+All such operations should use functions provided by DBOS Transact, or at a minimum, be encapsulated in a step.

 These function calls are not necessarily nondeterministic, but are still warned about: